Pollution killing 9 million people a year, Africa hardest hit - study

 Register now for FREE unlimited access to Reuters.com

-An earlier version of the work published in 2017 also estimated the death toll from pollution at roughly 9 million per year — or about one of every six deaths worldwide — and the cost to the global economy at up to $4.6 trillion per year.
+An earlier version of the work published in 2017 also estimated the death toll from pollution at roughly 9 million per year - or about one of every six deaths worldwide - and the cost to the global economy at up to $4.6 trillion per year.
 That puts pollution on par with smoking in terms of global deaths.
-COVID-19, by comparison, has killed about 6.7 million people globally since the pandemic began.
+COVID-19, by comparison, has killed about 6.7 million people globally since the pandemic began according to official counts.

-For their most recent study, published in the online journal Lancet Planetary Health, the authors analyzed 2019 data from the Global Burden of Disease, an ongoing study by the University of Washington that assesses overall pollution exposure and calculates mortality risk.
+For their most recent study, the authors analyzed 2019 data from the Global Burden of Disease, an ongoing study by the University of Washington that assesses overall pollution exposure and calculates mortality risk.

-The new analysis looks more specifically at the causes of pollution – separating traditional contaminants such as indoor smoke or sewage from more modern pollutants, like industrial air pollution and toxic chemicals.
+The new analysis, published in The Lancet Planetary Health, looks more specifically at the causes of pollution – separating traditional contaminants such as indoor smoke or sewage from more modern pollutants, like industrial air pollution and toxic chemicals.
 Here are some of the key takeaways:

 WATER AND INDOOR AIR